Snehil2103/Physical-Design-workshop/README.md

-# Digital VLSI SoC Design and Planning
+# Digital VLSI SoC Design and Planning of Picorv32

+# Day 1: Inception of open-source EDA, OpenLANE and Sky130 PDK